dewi-alliance/hotspot-manufacturers/template.md

 ## Budget & Capital (required)
 * How many hotspots are you planning to manufacture and sell within the first six months of sales?
 * How much money will be required up-front?
 How much money do you have on-hand, and how much do you have access to?
 * What is your plan for additional financing if required?
-(This is the second biggest risk in new hardware ventures - getting almost over the line and then running out of cash.)
+(This is the second biggest risk in new hardware ventures, getting almost over the line and then running out of cash.)

 ## Risks & Challenges (required)
 Please tell us about some of the challenges that would prevent these products from becoming a reality and how you might address them.